microsoft/ai-developer/Labs/lab-03.md

 In this exercise, you will be performing the following tasks:

 ## Task 1: Try the app without the Time Plugin
-1. Launch your AI Chat app in any of the languange, and submit the following prompt:
+1. Launch your AI Chat app in any of the language, and submit the following prompt:
     ```
     What time is it?
     ```